jnm2/lang-design/List patterns for enumerables.md

 This also avoids the need to worry about what the sliced type would be when the list pattern is matched against a more specific type than `IEnumerable`/`IEnumerable<T>` and that type doesn't have a range indexer.

-In [LDM 2022-10-19](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-10-19.md#allowing-patterns-after-slices), there was interest in restricting slice subpatterns initially but pursuing them later.
-In light of the above rationale, this proposal recommends not pursuing them.
+[LDM 2022-10-19](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-10-19.md#allowing-slicing-to-capture) mentions that it would be strange to allow slice subpatterns for non-countable, non-indexable enumerables unless they are also allowed for countable, indexable, _non-sliceable_ types as well.
+The conclusion at the time was to wait and see about efficiency once the runtime evaluation is designed.
+In light of the rationale above, this proposal recommends not pursuing them.

 ### Evaluation